Define iterations for components, flows, and groups

 Prerequisites and considerations

-Take the following guidelines into account to successfully work with iterations:
+Take the following guidelines into account when working with iterations:

 Iterate components, flows, and groups